vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/08/005/06_tA_sudevAya.md

 vavákṣa, etc., and the just cited pres. forms.

 The hapax ávitāriṇī- is clearly derived from ví √tṝ, but its meaning is variously rendered.
-Gr (Sāy) ‘enduring, lasting’, Geldner “die nicht auf sich warten lässt” (doesn’t keep (s.o.) waiting), on the basis of X.34.6.
+Gr (Sāyaṇa) ‘enduring, lasting’, Geldner “die nicht auf sich warten lässt” (doesn’t keep (s.o.) waiting), on the basis of X.34.6.
 However, I take that passage in the Gambler hymn to mean ‘run counter’ (adopting the tr. of Macdonell), or more pointedly ‘doublecross’, the tr.
 I use here, though something like ‘thwart’ would convey the sense of this idiom as well.